Home

 In the late-1980s he managed the

-transition to IP of many of BT's R&D Labs.
-In the
+transition to the Internet Protocol (IP) of many of BT's R&D Labs. in 1994 he moved

 in the ANSA distributed systems